thomasrosnet/owkin-test/README.md

 # Owkin test project

-To run this project you must run the following commands:
+To run this project you must run the following commands in a Linux shell:

 ```
 git clone https://github.com/thomasrosnet/owkin-test.git